Deep Waters (1948 film): Production

 In December 1946, 20th Century Fox bought the rights to the novel Spoonhandle by Ruth Moore in order to produce a film adaption.
 Initially, Louis de Rochemont was assigned to produce and Mark Stevens was set to star.

 Filming took place during late 1947, in the original Maine locations of the story.

 Legacy

-Deep Waters was the first film to be broadcast (joined a half-hour in progress) on Atlanta-based Superstation WTCG (now TBS) at 1 p.m.
-Eastern Time on December 17, 1976, when the station's signal was beamed via the Satcom 1 satellite to all cable providers across the Americas.
+Deep Waters was broadcast over WTCG in Atlanta, Georgia, United States, as the station was uplinked to the Satcom 1 satellite at 1 p.m.
+Eastern Time on December 17, 1976, becoming the first true superstation (and later evolving into cable channel TBS).
+The movie started over the Atlanta signal 30 minutes prior to the uplink.